JasonLin0704/IDWCH2.0/README.md

 Before starting, you have to do & know several things:
 - Please modify the function `download_from_urls()` in `activate.py` to direct to your desired URL.
 - Please modify `Credential/credential.json`.
-  - The default 'NYCU' is the my information for login.
+  - The default 'NYCU' is my information for login.
   - The default 'gsheet' is my information for Google Sheets API.
     - The default 'key_filename' is the name of the JSON file, which is the key to use API.
     - The default 'url' is the URL of the Google Sheet.